Judo

 Trivia: Test your knowledge!

-In each weight class, competitors are divided into four pools by draw, although the top eight ranked judokas in each category are seeded to ensure they do not face each other until the round of 16.
+In each weight class, competitors are divided into four pools by draw.
+The top eight ranked judokas in each category are seeded to ensure they do not face each other until the round of 16.
 The four judokas who lose in the quarterfinals get a second chance at the podium through the single-elimination repechage.
 The winners of the two repechages face the losing semifinalists in the two bronze medal matches while the winning semifinalists compete for gold and silver.

 Canadian Medallists